This is a quote attributed to Bill Gates, I like it. Whether the quote banking is necessary banks are not, is the real quote, or it is:

 The Future is so Bright?

-We need banking services, but, unfortunately the way the banks implement them, leave a great deal to be desired.
+We need banking services, but, unfortunately, the way the banks implement them, leaves a great deal to be desired.
 The business of banking will see many changes over the next few years, but not quite as many as a lot of financial pundits think.